awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-ec2-ipam.md

 The ID of the IPAM\.

 `PrivateDefaultScopeId`  <a name="PrivateDefaultScopeId-fn::getatt"></a>
-The ID of the IPAM's default private scope\.
+The ID of the default private scope\.

 `PublicDefaultScopeId`  <a name="PublicDefaultScopeId-fn::getatt"></a>
-The ID of the IPAM's default public scope\.
+The ID of the default public scope\.

 `ResourceDiscoveryAssociationCount`  <a name="ResourceDiscoveryAssociationCount-fn::getatt"></a>
-Property description not available\.
+The number of resource discovery associations\.

 `ScopeCount`  <a name="ScopeCount-fn::getatt"></a>
-The number of scopes in the IPAM\.
-The scope quota is 5\.
+The number of scopes\.